einsys/M5PAPER_CLOCK/README.md

 - This is a PlatformIO clock project based on the M5Paper device (https://github.com/m5stack/M5EPD).

-- The base code used in this project is from M5-Clock (https://github.com/azw413/M5-Clock).
+- The base code used in this project is from M5-Clock by awhaley (https://github.com/azw413/M5-Clock).
 Weather features using APIs were removed, leaving only the clock and built-in sensor information.

 - Initially, the goal was to build a clock that could operate for several months on battery power alone.
 However, during development, current measurements showed that the time required to wake from sleep (~3100ms, average 101.6mA) was overwhelmingly longer than the time to read sensor values and refresh the screen (~800ms, average 165.4mA).
 This made optimization meaningless.
 To achieve one month of battery life, the screen refresh interval would need to be increased to over 5 minutes, which compromises practicality.
 As such, the project was finalized assuming continuous external power supply.